 The largest mall in the state houses more than 150 stores, a 10-screen movie theater and an indoor ice rink.
 Located near the Oregon Convention Center, Lloyd Center is easily accessed from downtown via MAX light rail.

 If you’re “so over” the traditional mall format, 811 E. Burnside St. in the Central Eastside is just what the doctor ordered.
-This indie mall of sorts is home to several local apparel shops and accessory designers like Nationale and Haunt, plus a good selection of vintage threads.
+This indie mall of sorts is home to several local apparel shops and accessory designers like Haunt, plus a good selection of vintage threads.

 Just 30 minutes south of Portland directly off of Interstate 5, Woodburn Premium Outlets is the largest tax-free outlet in the West.
 Pull in for sought-after style from more than 100 stores like Columbia Sportswear, adidas and Banana Republic, often at deep discounts.